top of page

 • All personal expenses

-Return Policy: A $480 donation to the Rios Fund (affiliated with the Guatemala Tomorrow Fund) is required to reserve a space on the trip.
-The balance is due 30 days before the departure date.
+Return Policy: A $580 donation to the Rios Fund (affiliated with the Guatemala Tomorrow Fund) is required to reserve a space on the trip.
+The payment balance of $1000 is due six weeks before the departure date.
 In case of late bookings, full payment is required at the time of reservation.
-In the case of cancellations, your deposit will be donated to the US based non-profit, the Guatemala Tomorrow Fund.
 Keep in mind that this is not a traditional tour, but an effort to raise funds and create other support for project efforts.
 Payment is in U.S dollars only.
-We recommend that all trip participants obtain travel insurance.
+We recommend that all trip participants obtain travel insurance in case of events beyond our control.

 Passport Required: Passports are required for all travelers entering Guatemala, Belize and Honduras.
-All tourists exiting Guatemala are required to pay a departure tax, which is normally included in you airline ticket price.
+All tourists exiting Belize and Guatemala are required to pay a departure tax, which is normally included in you airline ticket price.
+The most recent departure tax from Belize is $35.
+This can be paid during the border crossing into Guatemala and is not included in the trip cost.

-Registration: After paying your deposit / donation, you will receive a registration form, sign a waiver of liability, and obtain information on how to prepare for departure.
+Registration: After paying your deposit / donation, I will speak with you on how to prepare for departure.

-Remaining balance payment: We only accept personal checks and do not accept credit card payments at this time.
+Remaining balance payment: We only accept personal checks and do not accept credit card payments.
 This helps us keep our trip price as low as possible.
 Make your check payable to Paul Heesaker.
 If you live outside of Summit County, Colorado or do not have an opportunity to meet with us personally, send your check to the following address:

 Mailing address: